 How To Apply For Permission For Judicial Review (JR)?

-You can apply to the Upper Tribunal or High Court, as appropriate, for permission to apply for Judicial Review (JR) against the Home Office, UKVI by using the relevant Judicial Review form for challenging the refusal of UK visa and an immigration application.
+You can apply to the Upper Tribunal or High Court, as appropriate, for permission to apply for Judicial Review (JR) against the Home Office, UKVI, by using the relevant Judicial Review form for challenging the refusal of a UK visa and an immigration application.
 The claim form must include or be accompanied by -

 - a detailed statement of the claimant's grounds for bringing the claim for judicial review;